nicklan/pnmixer/README.md

 or Jackd, are currently not supported (patches welcome).

 PNMixer is a fork of [OBMixer](http://jpegserv.com/?page_id=282) with a number of additions.
 These include:

 - Volume adjustment with the scroll wheel
 - Select which ALSA device and channel to use
 - Detect disconnect from sound system and re-connect if requested
 - Bind and use HotKeys for volume control
-- Texual display of volume level in popup window
+- Textual display of volume level in popup window
 - Continous volume adjustment when dragging the slider (not just when you let go)
 - Draw a volume level onto system tray icon
 - Use system icon theme for icons and use mute/low/medium/high